Window Replacement Plan 2018, Part 2: New Construction Windows vs Replacement Windows

 The Right Window for the Right Job

-Realizing the difference between new construction and replacement windows and confirming those windows match other materials found in your project is critical to your project’s success.
-Meeting with a qualified window installation professional, such as the ones at Pella of Casper who can help you address other questions is equally important, which we’ll be covering in part three of our series.
+Realizing the difference between new construction and replacement windows and making sure those windows match other materials found in your project is critical to your project’s success.
+Meeting with a qualified window installation professional, such as the ones at Pella of Casper who can help you address other questions is equally important, which we’ll be looking at in part three of our series.

-Use these pointers to help determine which type of window is the proper fit for each type of build:
+Use these tips to help determine which type of window is the proper fit for each type of build:

 - New Construction Windows: Recommended for any project that depends upon new window framing or a tearing the wall down to the studs.
-This might be a new home build, a new addition to your hoe or a large remodel.
+This might be a new home build, a new addition to your house or a major remodel.

-Whether you’re adding one window or 15, your investment should maintain for years.
+Whether you’re adding one window or 15, your investment should last for years.
 Review your options and make sure they benefit your home project’s goals.